Free Summer Knit Headband Pattern (with ties!)

 PATTERN INFORMATION

-- but you can also get the ad-free, printable pdf pattern for the KNIT HEADBAND in the SHOP!
-The pdf has some helpful photos included.
+The FREE simple headband knitting pattern is provided below, but you can also get the ad-free, printable pdf pattern for the KNIT HEADBAND in the pattern shop!
+The pdf has some helpful photos included:

 Pattern Knit Headband